 - Cut 3/4” plywood slightly larger than your desk footprint

-- Place on carpet where desk will stand
+- Place on carpet where the desk will stand

 - Position desk feet on the plywood